florentdelgrange/wae_mdp/README.md

 # Wasserstein Auto-encoded MDPs
 ### Formal Verification of Efficiently Distilled RL Policies with Many-sided Guarantees
 This repository is the official implementation of the Wasserstein Auto-encoded MDP (WAE-MDP) framework, introduced in the paper [_Wasserstein Auto-encoded MDPs: Formal Verification of Efficiently Distilled RL Policies with Many-sided Guarantees_](https://openreview.net/pdf?id=JLLTtEdh1ZY) (ICLR 2023).
-The implementation is as a fork of the [VAE-MDP framework](https://github.com/florentdelgrange/vae_mdp).
+The implementation is a fork of the [VAE-MDP framework](https://github.com/florentdelgrange/vae_mdp).

 ## Installation
 We provide a `conda` environment file `environment.yml` that can be used to re-create our `python` environment and reproduce our results.